nazsombor/motion/README.md

 You can save the colors in a list with a name with the Add button and update it with the Update button.

-You can also pick a color from anywhere the screen with the Pick button.
+You can also pick a color from anywhere the monitor with the Pick button.

+Save, open projects.
+The file extension of the Motion project file can be ".mpf".

 Export the image sequence with the Export button to a folder.